paulkarpenko/us-code-ui/uscode/title-39-postal-service/chapter-006-private-carriage-of-letters.md

 Pub.
 L. 109–435, title V, § 503(b), Dec.
 20, 2006, 120 Stat.
 3235, provided that: “This section [amending this section] shall take effect on the date as of which the regulations promulgated under [section 3633 of title 39](./chapter-036-postal-rates-classes-and-services.md#section-3633), United States Code (as amended by section 202) take effect [Dec.
 10, 2007, 72 F.R.
 63662, 64155].”

 #### Effective Date
-Chapter effective July 1, 1971, pursuant to Resolution No. 71–9 of the Board of Governors.
+Section effective July 1, 1971, pursuant to Resolution No. 71–9 of the Board of Governors.
 See section 15(a) of Pub.
 L. 91–375, set out as a note preceding [section 101 of this title](./chapter-001-postal-policy-and-definitions.md#section-101).

 #### Study of Private Carriage of Mail: Reports to President and Congress
 Section 7 of Pub.
 L. 91–375 required the Board of Governors of the United States Postal Service to make a study of the restrictions on the private carriage of letters and packets and to submit a report and recommendations for modernization to the President and to the Congress within 2 years after the effective date of this section.